musictech/style-guide/sourcefile.md

 % Music Technology, Audio Technology and Sound Production template
-% Harry Potter
+% Your name goes here
 % 5MU019 Audio Post-Production 2015/16

-**For attention of: Severus Snape and Dolores Umbridge**

 # Abstract {-}
 In this paper we describe the formatting guidelines for written work on the BA(Hons) Music Technology, BA(Hons) Sound Production and MSc Audio Technology courses at the University of Wolverhampton.

-The template is based on the ACM paper template with some changes which are intended to increase legibility given that the screen, rather than paper, is the intended final format.
+The template is a plain text document intended to be used with Pandoc.
+The resulting file should be a PDF unless the assessment requires an alternative file format.

 # Introduction
 We ask you to make your submitted work look exactly like this document.
-The easiest way to do this is simply to make a copy of this document in Google Drive and replace the content with your own material.
+The easiest way to do this is simply to make a copy of the style guide folder and replace the content with your own material.

-# Page size
+# Page size and fonts
-The page size should be A4, with margins of 2.54mm on all four sides.
-Normal or Body Text

-Please use a 10-point Times Roman font, or other Roman font with serifs, as close as possible in appearance to Times Roman in which these guidelines have been set.
-The goal is to have a 10-point text, as you see here.

-Please use sans-serif or non-proportional fonts only for headings or other special purposes, such as distinguishing source code text.
-Right margins should be justified, not ragged.
+Please use the default output of Pandoc when creating a PDF file.
+There is no need to change the fonts or the layout.

+If you are typesetting code add four spaces to the start of the line, or `surround the text with backticks`.

+    code example = SinOsc.ar(440);

 # Title and Authors
-The title (Helvetica Neue 18-point bold), authors' name (Times New Roman 12-point bold) and module information (Times New Roman 11-point) run across the full width of the page – one column wide.
-Footnotes should be Times New Roman 10-point, and justified to the full width of the column[^1].
+Pandoc makes use of the percentage symbol (%) at the top of the document to denote title, author and date.
+The date field in this template is used for module information.
+Please see the top of the document for an example.

+Footnotes are added using a simple format[^1].
+Please see the template for examples[^name].

 [^1]: Here is a footnote.
+[^name]: You can use numbers or words to show where footnotes should be inserted.

 # Quotations
 Quotations that are embedded in a sentence should make use of single quotation marks.
 Longer quotations should be typeset using the 'Normal text' style.
-Longer quotations should be indented using the increase/decrease indent controls (Command-[ and ]).
+Longer quotations should be indented using the greater-than symbol (>).
 They are presented as a separate paragraph without quotation marks.
 A colon should be used to introduce a quotation that is independent from the structure of the main sentence, such as this example from Marc Raibert [-@Raibert1985-ot]:

 > My formula for good writing is simple: once you decide that you want to produce good writing and that you can produce good writing, then all that remains is to write bad stuff, and to revise the bad stuff until it is good.

-The indentation should move back to the leftmost edge after the quotation.
+The indentation will move back to the leftmost edge after the quotation.

-# The use of styles in Google Drive
-This template uses styles to simplify formatting.
-Table 1 shows the use of paragraph styles and the corresponding shortcuts on OS X. Note that Windows shortcuts use the Ctrl-Alt modifiers.
+# Tables

+Tables can be inserted using the following layout.

 Style | Name | Shortcut
 ---|---|---